xeger/gomuti/README.md

   }).Should(Panic())
 ```

-Long and short form names are interchangeable; even when using the
+Long and short method calls are interchangeable; even when using the
 long-form `Allow()`, we recommended using `Call()` instead of `ToReceive()`
 because the word "receive" is usually associated with the channel-receive
 operation.